Safety A Zero Tolerance Philosophy

 Leadership in Safety

 Wu & Associates has been recognized year after year for exhibiting a continued commitment to jobsite safety.
 Our commitment to safety is paramount, it is imbedded and reinforced throughout our company culture.
 Our participation in national safety evaluation programs along with our receipt of industry safety awards is a testament to our performance.
-We are multi-year recipients of the following recognition:
+We are multi-year recipients of the following recognitions:

-- U.S. Department of the Navy, STAR Safety Program Recognition
+- U.S. Department of Navy, STAR Safety Program Recognition

 - Associated Builders & Contractors, Safety Training Evaluation Process Platinum Award